Volunteer with Your Pet

 If you think your dog would be a good fit for this role, please follow these steps:

-- After attending the info session, applicants will be invited to an Animal Ambassador Assessment with their pet.
+- Applicants will be invited to an Animal Ambassador Assessment with their pet.

 - Dogs that pass the assessment will be established in the program and owners will be required to complete additional training.